UNC-Libraries/SCTS-Documentation/Finding Aids in ArchivesSpace.md

 Agents are person (```<persname>```), family (```<famname>```) or corporate (```<corpname>```) names that are associated with the collection as creators or subject headings (geographic names are entered as Subjects).

+Need tips to create good agent links?
+There's <a href="https://github.com/UNC-Libraries/SCTS-Documentation/blob/main/Descriptive%20Elements.md#access-points">documentation</a> for that!

 **Pro tip:** You can add more Agents by clicking the "Add Agent Link" button in the top right corner OR the "+" at the bottom of the "Agent Links" section.
 You might have to hover to see the "+" at the bottom.

 - **Role:** Select "Creator" or "Subject."